kmadjei/django_studybuddy/README.md

 - Typos in functions and URL routes
     - dealt with these situation during the code along session by evaluating the error report provided by the Django server
     - investigated the source of the errors reported by django and corrected spelling typos

+- Flash `message` object from `django.contrib` conflicted with message variable passed in the view for `def room()`, as
+    - Messages were displaying close to the navbar elements instead of the `div` for the chat
+    - problem fixed by changing `messages` variable to `room_messages`

 ## Deployment